spencerbutler/tmux-tweaks/README.md

 [ $BASH_VERSINFO -ge 5 ] || { [ $BASH_VERSINFO -eq 4 ] && [ ${BASH_VERSINFO[1]} -ge 2 ]; } &&
 echo $BASH_VERSION is OK. || echo $BASH_VERSION is too old.
 ```
+### git
-### git (installer tries to install from packages if available)
+The installer tries to install with your system's package manager.
 ### tmux
+The installer tries to install with your system's package manager.
-The install script will try and install tmux if it's not available.
-Tmux before 1.9 will not understand a lot of options used
-in this plugin.
+Tmux before 1.9 will not understand a lot of options used in this plugin.
 It is highly recommended to use the most recent version of tmux available.

 ## Install Methods
 ### Install Script